7:45AM Wake Up

 Bunk notes is our one-way system of e-mail for campers.
 Parents can sign up for bunk notes during check-in.
 Parents can then e-mail their child and it will be delivered with all our regular mail.
 This is a one way e-mail system and campers will not be able to respond.

-Photos of camp and campers are taken and uploaded to our Google Photos site each day.
+Photos of camp and campers are taken and uploaded to our Waldo site each day.
 Parents will receive a secure link via e-mail.

 Camp Out Night

-Cabins will have a chance to pick a campsite, a dinner menu, and head for one of our onsite outposts.
+Cabins will be given a campsite and smores supplies, and head for one of our onsite outposts.
 Campsite locations are age-progressive to allow for the best experience possible for each age group.
 All campsites are located in close proximity of restrooms and indoor space in case of bad weather.

-Cabins will cook their dinner over a campfire and spend enjoyable hours together under the stars.
+Cabins will cook smores over a campfire and spend enjoyable hours together under the stars.
 Campers will be asked to carry their own belongings (sleeping bag, pillow, etc.) Please help your camper out by sending a backpack.

 Throughout the summer, the opportunity may present itself that your child’s picture may be taken for the newspaper or other publicity reasons.
 Please sign the Publicity Waiver form to allow your child’s picture to be taken.